coffeek3/ogre-gpu/Docs/src/manual.md

 Materials can either be set up programmatically, by calling Ogre::MaterialManager::create and tweaking the settings, or by specifying it in a ’script’ which is loaded at runtime.
 See [Material Scripts](@ref Material-Scripts) for more info.

-Basically everything about the appearance of an object apart from its shape is controlled by the Material class.
+Basically everything about the appearance of an object apart from it’s shape is controlled by the Material class.

 The Ogre::MaterialManager class manages the master list of materials available to the scene.
 The list can be added to by the application by calling Ogre::MaterialManager::create, or by loading a Mesh (which will in turn load material properties).